Royal Belfast Academical Institution: Scouting

 The school sponsors 74th Belfast (RBAI) Scout Group which opened on 12 February 1926.
 The first Group Scoutmaster was William (Billy) Greer who led the group for 38 years.
 One of the first patrol leaders, Wilfred M Brennan, became Chief Commissioner for Northern Ireland.
 In 1929, the group was so large it contained three troops.

-War time saw a former assistant scoutmaster, John Haire, killed when his Hurricane fighter was shot down on May 6, 1940.
+War time saw a former assistant scoutmaster, John Haire, killed when his Hurricane fighter was shot down on 6 May 1940.
 His family donated an annual prize for scouting activity.
 By 1945, 205 out of 430 former members had served in the armed forces or in the merchant navy.
-A memorial cairn was built on Bessy Bell near Baronscourt in County Tyrone to commemorate the 18 old boys who were killed in the warr.
+A memorial cairn was built on Bessy Bell near Baronscourt in County Tyrone to commemorate the 18 old boys who were killed in the war.
 There is a memorial plaque in Baronscourt Parish Church.

 In 1940, JH Grummit became school principal and later became the group's first county commissioner.
 In 1947, three Sea Scout Patrols were formed.
 The Duke of Edinburgh's Award Scheme was started in the early 1960s.

 Ronnie Hiscocks led the group from 1965 to 1992.
 September 1970 saw the formation of the new venture unit for boys aged 16 and older.
-In 1987, the 100th Gold Duke of Edinburgh's Award was presented to a member of 74th with many of these scouts going on to claim the Queen's Scout Award.
+In 1987, the 100th Gold Duke of Edinburgh's Award was presented to a member of 74th.
 The sea and land sections combined in 1971.
 That same year saw the group travelled to the continent for the first time, to Kandersteg in Switzerland.

-In 1992, Martin Keane took over the group and the boys got to experience Martin's love for mountaineering at home and abroad.
 1995 saw a long record of consecutive summer camps come to an end.

 In 1997, David Scott became the group's fourth leader.
 2005 saw the group travel outside Europe for the first time, to Canada.
 In 2008, the group partnered with Habitat for Humanity NI to go to Argentina to build homes for the poor.
 Trips to Mozambique, Cambodia and Ethiopia followed.
 In 2011, a number of scouts met Prince Edward and Scott became Belfast County Commissioner.
 In 2012, a contingent of Scouts attended President Obama's visit to Belfast's Waterfront Hall.
 2015 saw the group become a registered charity.
 2016 saw a number of 90th anniversary celebrations.

-The group continued to maintain high participation with 85 young people in the scout troop (ages 10.5 to 14), the explorer unit (14 to 18) and the scout network (18 to 25) in 2017.
+The group continued to maintain participation with 85 young people in the scout troop (ages 10.5 to 14), the explorer unit (14 to 18) and the scout network (18 to 25) in 2017.